QMTesting/qmtesting.github.io/_posts/2025-11-30-automate-website-login-with-selenium-webdriver.md

 At this point, your environment is ready.

----

 # Selenium Login Test Script (Beginner‑Friendly Version)

-Below is a corrected, clean, and modernized version of the login automation script using Java and Selenium.
+Below is a login automation script using Java and Selenium.

 ```java
 package PackageLogin;